Go Back

 Instructions

-• Prepare cookie pie crust and place in the freezer.
+• Prepare cookie pie crust (recipe below) and place in the freezer.

 • Remove ice cream from the freezer and allow it to soften for 10-15 minutes.
 (Be careful not to melt)